 Brian Libgober is a political scientist and legal scholar.
-His research focuses on the political economy of American institutions, with a special emphasis on the making of regulations by executive agencies.
+His research focuses on US political economy, with a special emphasis on the making of regulations by executive agencies.
 Thematically, he is interested in the relationship between economic inequality, interest group power, and the design of legal institutions.
 Methodologically, his work combines a variety of approaches, including formal models, quantitative empirics, and case studies.

 Ph.D. in Political Science, 2018

 M.A. in Statistics, 2017

 - How Does Childhood Environment Shape Political Participation?
 Evidence from Refugees (with Valentin Bolotnyy and Mayya Komisarchik)